phenning/templateSamples/README.md

 ## Create template and template package

 The first step is to create the .NET Core Template Engine template and package it into a nupkg for deployment.
-You can read more details about template creation here. https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates.
+You can read more details about template creation [here](https://docs.microsoft.com/en-us/dotnet/core/tools/custom-templates).

-Notable pieces of information which will be needed for later steps are the ```groupIdentity``` and the ```language``` and ```type``` tags:
+Notable pieces of information in the [sample template package](https://github.com/phenning/templateSamples/tree/master/templatepackages/TemplatePackage) which will be needed for later steps are the ```groupIdentity``` and the ```language``` and ```type``` tags:

 ```json
   "tags": {